gicentre/elm-vegalite/docs/changeNotes.md

 * `coAxisX` and `coAxisY` deprecated in favour of the more flexible `coAxisXFilter` and `coAxisYFilter` modifiers.
 For example, replace `coAxisX [ axcoTitleColor "red" ]` with `coAxis [ axcoTitleColor "red" ] |> coAxisXFilter)`

+- `scBinLinear` deprecated in favour of `scLinear` with binning aggregation.

 ### Other Changes

 - `maText` now respects multi-line strings.